 Abstract: The disruption of mutualisms between plants and mycorrhizal fungi is a potentially powerful mechanism by which invasives can negatively impact native species.
 We provide several lines of evidence indicating that invasive tamarisk (Tamarix sp.) negatively affects native cottonwoods (Populus fremontii) by disrupting their associations with arbuscular mycorrhizal (AM) and ectomycorrhizal (EM) fungi.
 At a field site in the early stages of tamarisk invasion, cottonwoods with tamarisk neighbors had reduced EM colonization and altered EM fungal community composition relative to cottonwoods with native neighbors, leading to reductions in EM propagule abundance in the soil beneath tamarisk.
 Similarly, AM colonization of cottonwoods was reduced with a tamarisk neighbor, but there were no significant changes in AM fungal spore communities or propagule abundance.
 Root colonization by nonmycorrhizal fungi, including potential pathogens, was higher in cottonwoods with tamarisk neighbors.
 A greenhouse experiment in which AM and EM inoculation and plant neighbor were manipulated in a fully factorial design showed that cottonwoods benefited from mycorrhizas, especially EM, in terms of shoot biomass when grown with a conspecific, but shoot biomass was similar to that of nonmycorrhizal controls when cottonwoods were grown with a tamarisk neighbor.
 These results are partially explained by a reduction in EM but not AM colonization of cottonwoods by a tamarisk neighbor.
 Tamarisk neighbors negatively affected cottonwood specific leaf area, but not chlorophyll content, in the field.
 We measured soil chemistry in the field and the growth response of an EM fungus (Hebeloma crustuliniforme) to salt-amended media in the laboratory.
 Tamarisk increased both NO3− concentrations and electrical conductivity 2.5-fold beneath neighboring cottonwoods in the field.
 Salt-amended media did not affect the growth of H. crustuliniforme.
 Our findings demonstrate that a nonnative species, even in the early stages of invasion, can negatively affect a native species by disrupting its mycorrhizal symbioses.

-If you are submitting an abstract for an invited or special session, the please send your abstract to the person organizing the session.
+If you are submitting an abstract for an invited or special session, please send your abstract to the session organizer.
 The session organizer will determine presentation order and send their session packages to conference organizers to avoid confusion.
 Thank you!